shanet/Cryptully/docs/protocol.rst

 * Each client generates a unique RSA keypair and AES key for each connection.
 The exception being if the user saved an RSA keypair.
 Then each connection uses the same keypair, but an AES key is randomly generated for each connection.
+* The AES IV is randomly generated for each message and sent along with the message encrypted with the RSA keys that are exchanged in the handshake.

 -----------------
 Handshake Details